vishalyadav10/JwtTest/README.md

-# WingsT4
+# JwtExample
-wings T4 springBoot with JWT authentication and authorization
+Crud app with JWT authentication and authorisation